 As shown in Figure 94 and as defined in 10.38.9.5.3, the setup phase consists of the transmission of a BRP frame that requests transmit training by the initiator followed by the transmission of a BRP frame that confirms the procedure by the responder.
 After receiving confirmation of the BRP TXSS request from the responder, the initiator performs an Initiator BRP TXSS.
-As defined in 10.38.9.5.2, in an Initiator BRP TXSS the initiator transmits Ninit EDMG BRP-TX packets consecutively Nresp times, and the same DMG antenna or set of DMG antennas is used by the responder when receiving the TRN field of all Ninit EDMG BRP-TX packets within one of the Rresp repetitions.
-If the BRP TXSS does not include a Responder BRP TXSS, the feedback phase consists of the transmission of a BRP frame by the responder with feedback of the measurements performed during the reception of EDMG BRP-TX packets.

-If a BRP TXSS includes a Responder BRP TXSS, the Responder BRP TXSS is performed immediately after the Initiator TXSS as shown in Figure 95.
-In Figure 95 and in the remainder of 10.38.9.5, Nresp is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure, and Rinit is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS.
-In a Responder BRP TXSS, the responder transmits Nresp EDMG BRP-TX packets consecutively Rinit times, and the same DMG antenna or set of DMG antennas is used by the initiator when receiving the TRN field of all Nresp EDMG BRP-TX packets within one of the Rinit repetitions.
-The feedback phase in this case consists of the transmission of a BRP frame by the initiator that contains feedback of the measurements it performed during the reception of EDMG BRP-TX packets sent by the responder, followed by the transmission of a BRP frame by the responder that contains feedback of the measurements it performed during the reception of EDMG BRP-TX packets sent by the initiator.

-Figure 95 —Example of BRP TXSS
+As defined in 10.38.9.5.2, in an Initiator BRP TXSS the initiator transmits Ninit + 1 EDMG BRP-TX packets consecutively Rresp + 1 times, and the same DMG antenna or set of DMG antennas is used by the responder when receiving the TRN field of all Ninit +1 EDMG BRP-TX packets within one of the Rresp + 1 repetitions.
+The feedback sent by the responder within the Initiator BRP TXSS consists of a BRP frame with feedback of the measurements it performed during the reception of EDMG BRP-TX packets.
+If receive training of the responder is included in the procedure, the TRN field of the EDMG BRP-RX packet sent immediately after the Initiator BRP TXSS is transmitted by the initiator and received by the responder using antenna configurations determined in the preceding Initiator BRP TXSS.
+In a Responder BRP TXSS, if present, the responder transmits Nresp + 1 EDMG BRP-TX packets consecutively Rinit + 1 times, and the same DMG antenna or set of DMG antennas is used by the initiator when receiving the TRN field of all Nresp +1 EDMG BRP-TX packets within one of the Rinit +1 repetitions.
+The feedback sent by the initiator within the Responder BRP TXSS consists of a BRP frame with feedback of the measurements it performed during the reception of EDMG BRP-TX packets transmitted by the responder.
+If receive training of the initiator is included in the procedure, the TRN field of the one or more EDMG BRP-RX packets sent immediately after the Responder BRP TXSS are transmitted by the responder and received by the initiator using antenna configurations determined in the preceding phases of the procedure.
+The BRP TXSS is concluded with the transmission of a BRP frame with acknowledgement.

-As defined in 10.38.9.5.2, if the BRP frames used in a BRP TXSS are sent with a single transmit chain, the TRN field of EDMG BRP-TX packets sent in the procedure may be transmitted with a different DMG antenna than the one used in the setup phase.
-Also, the TRN field of EDMG BRP-TX packets used in the procedure may be received with a DMG antenna that is not the same one used in the setup phase.
+As defined in 10.38.9.5.2, if the BRP frames used in a BRP TXSS are sent with a single transmit chain, the TRN field of EDMG BRP-TX and EDMG BRP-RX packets sent in the procedure may be transmitted with a different DMG antenna than the one used in the setup phase.
+Also, the TRN field of EDMG BRP-TX and EDMG BRP-RX packets used in the procedure may be received with a DMG antenna that is not the same one used in the setup phase.

 If both initiator and responder of a BRP TXSS are SU-MIMO capable (as defined in 10.38.9.2.3.1), EDMG BRP-TX packets used in a BRP TXSS may be sent using multiple transmit chains simultaneously.
-As described in 10.38.9.2.3, the procedure in this case corresponds to the SISO phase of SU-MIMO beamforming training, and the MIMO phase of SU-MIMO beamforming training shall be performed after the mandatory feedback phase of BRP TXSS.
+As described in 10.38.9.2.3, the procedure in this case corresponds to the SISO phase of SU-MIMO beamforming training, and the MIMO phase of SU-MIMO beamforming training shall be performed after completion of the BRP TXSS.